 Today, anyone with even the slightest interest in historic ruins would be awestruck by a visit to Rueda and the surrounding Castilla y León.
 The landscape is filled with Romanesque monasteries and churches; Medieval battlements; and fortress-mansions of the nobility known as ‘hidalgos,’ or free men.
 And like Galicia, Castilla y León was a major destination for pilgrims.
 Religion is deeply rooted in the area and its visual culture is ubiquitous.

 In terms of cuisine, soups and stews feature heavily due to the long, cold winters in Castilla y León.
-Chickpeas are a staple, and blood sausage and roasts play a recurring role.
+Chickpeas are a staple, and blood sausages and roasts play a recurring role.